FarPay/ApiDoc/Agreements.md

 **Remark!** We have to emphasis on the relation between the account registration and the `PayerID` registration.
 The `PayerID` identifies the owner of the account, and will be evaluated by the finansial institution, and rejected when no match is found.
 And further more, Betalingsservice can hold a business account, as well as a private account.

+# Cancel an agreement
+An agreement can be cancelled at all time in FarPay.
+When a cancel occurs, the future invoices, that have been marked to be paid automatically with that specific payment instrument that now is cancelled, will convert to manual invoices containing an `FI`-key.

+To cancel send an `DELETE` to the endpoint `https://api.farpay.io/agreements`